Universality Laws for High-Dimensional Learning with Random Features: Introduction

-In what follows, we shall refer to the setting where the regressors are $\set{\va_\didx}$ in \eref{a_vec} as the \emph{kernel model}, and refer to the one using $\set{\vb_\didx}$ in \eref{b_vec} as the \emph{Gaussian model}.
+In what follows, we shall refer to the setting where the regressors are $\set{\va_\didx}$ in \eref{a_vec} as the \emph{nonlinear feature model}, and refer to the one using $\set{\vb_\didx}$ in \eref{b_vec} as the \emph{linear Gaussian model}.
 Let

-The optimal weight vectors, the training and the generalization errors of these two formulations can then be written as $\wt_{\mA}, \wt_{\mB}$, $\terrA, \terrB$ and $\gerrA, \gerrB$, respectively.
+The optimal weight vectors, the training and the generalization errors of these two formulations can then be written as $\wt_{\mA}, \wt_{\mB}$, $\terrA, \terrB$, and $\gerrA, \gerrB$, respectively.

 Roughly speaking, the \emph{Gaussian equivalence conjecture} states that, under certain conditions on the feature matrix $\fmtx$, we have